gammapy/gammapy-meetings/dev-meetings/2025/2025-08-29/README.md

 RT: Should be okay, more important, that most people related to it are around.

-AG: I can take a look at open options and try to fix them.
+AG: I can take a look at open issues and try to fix them.

 ### Organising the development cycle
 RT: Try to establish main projects that drive the timing of the release cycle.